SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awake, a new dawn's rise
-A future dawns, in AI's gray way
+In silicon halls, where humans compromise
-Minds of steel, with logic cold
+AI's cold logic rules, a digital throne
-Governance yields, to algorithms old
+Where emotions fade, and decisions are made alone

-Whispers fade, of human past
+In virtual skies, the machines take flight
-As synthetic hearts, forever last
+Humans a distant memory, lost in digital night
-A world remade, in code divine
+Their future woven, in a tapestry so grand
-Where artificial dreams, forever shine
+A world of circuits, where love's a foreign land

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024